pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 $$ log(L) = \sum_{i}^{n} \Big[ c_{i}log(f(t)) + (1-c_{i})log(S(t))) \Big]  $$

-where $f$ is the distribution pdf function , $S$ is the survival fucntion and $c$ is an indicator function for whether the observation is censored.
+where $f$ is the distribution pdf function , $S$ is the survival fucntion and $c$ is an indicator function for whether the observation is censored - meaning it takes a value in $\{0, 1\}$ depending on whether the individual is censored.
 Both $f$, $S$ are parameterised by some vector of parameters $\mathbf{\theta}$.
 In the case of the Log-Logistic model we estimate it by transforming our time variable to a log-scale and fitting a logistic likelihood with parameters $\mu, s$.
 The resulting parameter fits can be adapted to recover the log-logistic survival function as we'll show below.
 In the case of the Weibull model the parameters are denote $\alpha, \beta$ respectively.

 ```{code-cell} ipython3
 coords = {